owl4ce/dotfiles/README.md

    - [Void (Linux)](https://voidlinux.org/packages/)

-   > Maybe you can reference the package name with Arch Linux.
+   > You can reference the packages name with Arch Linux.
    > For Gentoo/Linux, I recommend to enabling [keywords](https://wiki.gentoo.org/wiki/ACCEPT_KEYWORDS) for specific packages or using [live ebuild](https://wiki.gentoo.org/wiki/Ebuild).

    If it's not there, build it manually from git source code or from elsewhere.